oguzhanertekin/oguzhanertekin/README.md

-> 🎓 Studying at Hacettepe University Computer Science Department
+> 🎓 Studying at Hacettepe University Computer Science Department as a senior student

 > 💻 Working at OBSS as a Software Developer Intern

 > 💻 Working at Office of Career Services Hacettepe

+> 🧙🏻‍♂️ Designer at Hacettepe Career Fair

 > 👨‍💻 Vice President at ACM Hacettepe Student Chapter (Association for Computing Machinery)